Bryan Kohberger Gets Life In Prison For Killing Idaho Students

 His lawyer, Anne Taylor, tried hard to fight back.

-They questioned searches and whether the jury would be fair.
+They questioned the searches and the fairness of the jury.

 Things changed on June 30, 2025.